 This blog post was originally published on February 17, 2017.
-But because we still love tax season and want everyone to know about the benefits of Mortgage Credit Certificates, we felt this article was worthy of updating and reposting.
+We update and publish it annually to let everyone to know about the benefits of Mortgage Credit Certificates.

 TSAHC has assisted thousands of Texans through our MCC Program.
 Those home buyers have a reason to share our love for tax season because they can save thousands on their income taxes this year.